 He laughed, pointing the way home.

 Merry looked worried when Doyle and Buffy returned.
 Buffy had her arm wrapped around Doyle's waist and they strolled close together talking.
 Merry felt her body fill with jealousy.
 Of all her consorts, Doyle still kept his distance from her.
-She suddenly realized that Buffy was helping him walk as if he were hurt.
+She suddenly realized Buffy was helping him walk as if he was hurt.
 She rushed from the house with the others close behind her.

 "What happened were you assaulted?"
 Merry asked, as her eyes swept their bodies for wounds.

-"No, we just sparred, Buffy absently admitted.
+"No, we just sparred," Buffy absently admitted.
 “I only broke him, a little.
-He'll be okay,"
+He'll be okay."